balajeerc/balajeerc.github.io/_posts/2019-01-01-Lessons-Learnt-Last-Year.md

 ## Lesson 1: Learning How to Learn
 Possibly the most important lesson was a meta lesson of how to learn.
 I am an advocate of learning new tech by just building something and `stackoverflow`-ing your way through it.
 However, I now realize it's much more optimal to pick a comprehensive book on the topic, and stick to the intellectual straightjacket of looking up everything in then book itself.

-That means that you don't just Google for the answer, but you look up what you are trying to do
+That means that you don't just Google for the answer, but you look up what you are trying to do in the Index of the book (remember those?)

+The primary benefits I see to this process are:

+- looking up a book takes you to the same sections/snippets of code, reinforcing your memory rather than a Google search where you end up at a different link each time
+- the more

 ## Lesson 2: Typesafety is Indispensable